-Executive Director Renee Robbins of MIT’s Abdul Latif Jameel World Water and Food Security Lab (J-WAFS) tells MIT FAC about how they will fund academic research, collaborate with industry partners, and support student groups.
+Executive Director Renee Robins of MIT’s Abdul Latif Jameel World Water and Food Security Lab (J-WAFS) tells MIT FAC about how they will fund academic research, collaborate with industry partners, and support student groups.

 FAC: J-WAFS is pretty new, tell me a little about your mission.